Inky-Tech-Pty-Ltd/VillageLink/README.md

 - multiple webpages may contain matching or conflicting statements;
 - the _truth_, or perhaps better to say the _weight_ of the statement is an emergent property of the graph.

-Like a conventional hyperlink, a Village Link carries information through both its endpoints and the web resource in which it occurs.
-Its two-ended form also creates graph structures that ordinary directed links do not express directly.
+Like a conventional hyperlink, a Village Link carries information both through its endpoints and from the web resource in which it occurs.
+Its two-ended form creates graph structures that ordinary directed links do not express directly.

 ### The existing web